see-quick/StrimKKhaos/README.md

 ## Choosing the Right Tool: Chaos Mesh

 After comparing various chaos engineering frameworks, Chaos Mesh stands out for its active contributions, comprehensive capabilities, and robust support within Kubernetes environments.
-As a CNCF Sandbox project, it is well-positioned for community-driven development and innovative approaches to chaos testing.
+As a CNCF Incubating project, it is well-positioned for community-driven development and innovative approaches to chaos testing.

 ## Chaos Testing Scenarios